-Learning how to care for your dental veneers will help them last for years to come.
-The best way to maintain healthy teeth and gums after theis to keep an oral hygiene routine.
+The best way to maintain healthy teeth and gums after the veneer procedure is to keep an oral hygiene routine.
 Brushing your teeth twice a day and other good dental habits help remove plaque so you can avoid cavities and gum disease.
 Porcelain veneers are more likely to last longer when the rest of the mouth is healthy.

 Brush Teeth Twice Daily for 2 Minutes

-Make sure you brush for 2 minutes so you have enough time to clean all teeth, including those with porcelain veneers.
+Make sure you brush for two minutes so you have enough time to clean all teeth, including those with dental veneers.
 If you always brush your teeth with one foot out the door, you could be leaving behind plaque on back teeth that are harder to reach.
-It’s not uncommon for people to develop cavities in back teeth when they rush.
+It’s not uncommon for people to develop cavities in their back teeth when they rush.

 Floss Teeth Once Daily

 Plaque loves to hide where toothbrush bristles can’t reach, whether it’s on your natural tooth structure or dental veneers.
 That’s why it’s so important you floss once a day to remove plaque hiding in between teeth and along the gum line.